NickTomlin/nicktomlin.github.io/src/content/posts/an-agentic-rewrite.md

 It worked!
 Here are some high level takeaways:

 **Framework adoption will be driven by how well agents work with them**.
-Both agents could not get my first pick framework to build even with multiple prompts; I ended up choosing another framework that suited them better.
+Both agents could not get my first pick framework to build.
+After multiple attempts to nudge them, I ended up choosing another framework that suited them better.
 I can see a world where this is table stakes for adoption, and users will just drop one framework if an agent can't work with it.

 **`claude` code is the reigning champ; `gemini` is playing catchup**.
 Not really news, but I continue to be impressed with how `claude` continues to balance simplicity with excellence in understanding and producing code.
 I think a "brownfield" migration like mine with built in constraints is where this is particularly evident.